The Hubble Space Telescope Survey of M31 Satellite Galaxies I. RR Lyrae-based Distances and Refined 3D Geometric Structure: Variable identification and modeling

 Figure~\ref{fig:Bailey} shows the period-amplitude diagrams \citep[Bailey diagrams;][]{Bailey19} for our sample.
 This diagram is a widely used diagnostic of RR Lyrae properties \citep[e.g.,][]{Sandage81,Soszynski09,Clementini19} and our ability to recover well-defined fundamental-mode (RRab, shown in purple) and first-overtone (RRc, in cyan) sequences illustrate the reliability of our light-curve modeling scheme.

 This gallery of Bailey diagrams is the largest homogeneously derived of its type and the first for a nearly complete satellite system.
-It shows the sheer diversity of the RR Lyrae populations, both in size and in RRab/RRc ratio.
-Although there is a general trend between decreasing galaxy luminosity and decreasing number of RR Lyrae stars, several factors may be contributing.
+It shows the sheer diversity of the RR Lyrae populations, both in size, RRab/RRc ratio and morphology of the period-amplitude sequences.
+In terms of RR Lyrae population size, there is a general trend between decreasing galaxy luminosity and decreasing number of RR Lyrae stars.
+However, at fixed galaxy luminosity, there is substantial scatter in the number of RR Lyrae and several factors may be contributing.

 As RR Lyrae are primarily the manifestation of old stars that live in a narrow temperature range on the HB \citep[e.g.,][]{Walker89,Savino20}, their number abundance and pulsation properties are strongly influenced by the SFH of their host galaxy, which in turn affects the morphology of the HB \citep[e.g., ][]{Salaris13,Savino18,Savino19}.
 A clear demonstration of this effect can be appreciated, for instance, by comparing NGC 147 and NGC 185.
 While NGC 147 is about a magnitude brighter than NGC 185, we detect roughly five times fewer RR Lyrae (124 versus 579) in the former than in the latter.
 This is explained by NGC 147 having a substantially younger stellar population than NGC 185 \citep{Geha15}, and therefore a much lower RR Lyrae specific frequency (number of RR Lyrae produced per unit luminosity).
+Similar SFH effects also have consequences on the RRab/RRc ratio, since efficient production of RRc pulsators requires a sufficient extension of the HB to high temperatures.
+On the other hand, the presence of a predominantly red HB \citep[as in the case of some of our targets,][]{Martin17} will result in a deficiency of first overtone pulsators.

+Another feature we note is the degree of variation in the slope of the RRab period-amplitude sequence, which can range from substantially slanted (e.g., NGC 147) to almost vertical (e.g., And~{\sc XIII}).
+This may again be reflective of different SFHs, as galaxies with predominantly red HBs are expected to be deficient in short-period, high-amplitude pulsators and could manifest a narrower RRab period distribution than galaxies with more extended HBs.
+Peculiarities in the chemical enrichment history can also play a role.
+RRab stars of different metallicity are known to follow different period-amplitude loci, with metal-poor RR Lyrae being shifted to longer periods at a given amplitude\citep[e.g.,][]{Clementini22}.
+Therefore, potential correlations between the metal abundance and pulsation amplitude, produced by a peculiar star formation and chemical enrichment history, could naturally alter the morphology of the period-amplitude sequence.